DR. JAMES OLSON

 Our two programs in the MHLP — Seniors Care and Clinical Education — have seen tremendous demand from students seeking the health care, policy and personal leadership skills to lead the transformation of the health-care sector.

-Students in all MEL and MHLP programs benefit from an in-depth technical education, and this is balanced by courses offered through the Sauder School of Business that develop their professional skills as project managers and business leaders.
+Students in all MEL and MHLP programs benefit from an in-depth technical education, and this is balanced by courses offered through the UBC Sauder’s Robert H. Lee Graduate School that develop their professional skills as project managers and business leaders.
 This integration of technical and business skills represents a unique offering — and makes our graduates very attractive to organizations across the private, public and not-for-profit sectors.

 We developed each program in close partnership with industry to ensure that our graduates are prepared to meet current and future needs.
 This strong industry connection is also evident in the opportunities we’ve created for industry-initiated project-based coursework, experiential learning and in the professional experience and insights of our outstanding faculty and guest speakers.